tud-amt/tud-amt.github.io/content/authors/Silvia/_index.md

   - Postdoctoral Researchers
 ---

  Silvia is a postdoctoral researcher with co-PIs [*Dr. Sid Kumar*](https://nl.linkedin.com/in/sid41).
-She investigates morphogenic approaches for the generation of composite microstructures with bioinspired approaches.
+She investigates bioinspired morphogenic approaches for the generation of composite microstructures.